Industrial Internet of Things (IIoT)

 CPS.
 A hardware device that links physical objects and processes with virtual objects and processes in an interconnected network.
 A cyber-physical system increases the capabilities of a device.

 Protection against criminal or unauthorized access to computer networks, programs, and data.
-Cybersecurity has become a major industrial concern as networking and interconnectivity have increased.
+Cybersecurity has become a major industrial concern as networking and connectivity have increased.

 A collection of numbers, facts, and information about a process or product.
 Data can be created, communicated, and recorded by sensors in smart objects.